When Applied To Whole Life Insurance The Word Straight Denotes?

 Thirdly, the insured should consider any riders or additional benefits that may be available with the policy.
 This can include options such as accidental death coverage or long-term care coverage, which can provide additional protection and peace of mind.

-Read More: How Much Is A 1 Million Whole Life Insurance Policy?
+Read More: How To Use Whole Life Insurance As A Bank?

 Conclusion